-Protein overload and protein sensitivity is actually a thing.
-When you use products with too much protein in it, you can easily end up with hard hair that feels dry and tough.
-An average naturalista can use up to five products on a single wash day and if each hair product has large amounts of protein in it, you can have protein overload.
+Protein overload and protein sensitivity can be a big problem for women with coily 4c hair.
+When you use products with too much protein in them, you can easily end up with hard hair that feels dry and tough.
+An average naturalista can use up to five products on a single wash day and if each hair product has large amounts of protein in it, you can easily have protein overload.

-That is why in this blog post, I want to share ten protein free shampoos you can incorporate into your hair regimen.
-Before i get into product recommendation, I’d like to answer frequently asked questions about proteins in natural hair.
+That is why in this blog post, I want to share ten protein-free shampoos you can incorporate into your hair regimen.
+Before I get into product recommendations, I’d like to answer frequently asked questions about proteins in natural hair.

 How do I get rid of protein build up in my hair?